• Skip to main content

 A beef stock mixture in a spray bottle.

 1. Let your ribs cook for about three hours.
 Lift the lid and spritz the ribs with the beef stock mixture.
 Add more charcoal or wood if needed.
-Plan to spray the meat every hour until it reaches 150 degrees F. as measured by your meat thermometer.
+Plan to spritz the ribs every hour after the third hour of cooking until they reach approximately 165°F.

-2. When the meat reaches an internal temperature of 150 degrees, remove it from the smoker and place it in the middle of a large (about 3 ft x 3 ft) piece of unwaxed pink butcher paper.
+2. When the ribs reach about 165°F and the bark has developed a deep mahogany color, wrap them tightly in pink butcher paper.
+You will need a large piece of unwaxed pink butcher paper (about 3 ft x 3 ft).
 Fold over both the left and right sides of the paper towards the middle.
 Then tightly fold the meat and paper over and over on itself until it’s a nice tight package and completely sealed.

 A rack of ribs wrapped in pink butcher paper.

-1. Place the wrapped ribs back in the smoker seam side down, and reinsert the meat thermometer.
-Continue cooking until they reach an internal temperature of 200 to 205 degrees F. Make sure the thermometer is in the thickest part of the meat, not touching the bone, as measured by a meat thermometer.
+1. Place the wrapped ribs back in the smoker, seam-side down, and reinsert the meat thermometer.
+Continue cooking until they reach an internal temperature of 200 to 205°F. Make sure the thermometer is in the thickest part of the meat, not touching the bone.

 A rack of ribs wrapped in butcher paper on a grilll.